 Attempting to Stop an Executive Officer from Carrying Out Their Lawful Duties

-Generally, individuals who try to prevent executive officers from carrying out a duty attempt to prevent an executive officer from completing an arrest on someone else.
+Generally, individuals who try to prevent executive officers from carrying out a duty are attempting to prevent an executive officer from completing an arrest on someone else.
 Individuals may use threats or violence to try to stop an arrest.
 They must act intentionally to be convicted under PC 69.

 Individuals who attempt to resist when an executive officer is trying to arrest them are seen as resisting – or defying – an executive officer attempting to carry out their lawful duty.
-In order to resist arrest, an individual must use force and must be aware that the officer was carrying out a lawful duty.
+To resist arrest, an individual must use force and be aware that the officer was carrying out a lawful duty.

 - Prosecutors